audiolabs/APSRR-2016/reck-font/report.md

     ./download.sh

-Downloads the code from the paper and the Freesound loop database (FSL4).
+Downloads the codebase from the paper and the Freesound loop database (FSL4).

 ### Preprocess Dataset

     ./data_preprocessing.sh

-Preprocesses the data, creates folder structure and fixes some errors in the code from the authors.
+Preprocesses the dataset, creates folder structure and fixes some errors in the code from the authors.

 ### Analyse Dataset

     ./run_analysis.sh

 Analyses the FSL4 dataset with all the tempo estimation algorithms used in the paper except the RekordBox algorithm.
-To get the results from the RekordBox software use the instrruction from the authors, which can be found here: https://github.com/ffont/ismir2016/blob/master/docs/analyze_dataset.md#rekbox
+To get the results from the RekordBox software, use the instructions from the authors of the paper, which can be found [here](https://github.com/ffont/ismir2016/blob/master/docs/analyze_dataset.md#rekbox).

 ### Evaluation